NathanTan/SeniorCapstone/README.md

    * Setup WIFI by editing SD card: https://howchoo.com/g/ndy1zte2yjn/how-to-set-up-wifi-on-your-raspberry-pi-without-ethernet
    * Setup WIFI by hooking keyboard and display to the Raspberry Pi and then modifying within the Raspbian kernel: https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md

    If you want to connect to our BeaversMAV network, inject the SD card, and paste <tt>wpa_supplicant.conf</tt> file (attached with this repository) to the boot folder.
-Then eject and load the Raspberry Pi.
+Then, eject and load the Raspberry Pi.

-4. To access Raspberry Pi, you can ssh into it with IP address or through an Ethernet cable: https://howchoo.com/g/ote0ywmzywj/how-to-enable-ssh-on-raspbian-without-a-screen
-   To connect via IP address, you can use nmap to search for Raspberry Pi in your network"
+4. To access Raspberry Pi, you can ssh into it with IP address.
+You can use nmap to search for Raspberry Pi in your network:
    ```bash
    nmap -sn 192.168.0.1/16 # 192.168.0.1 is LAN Wi-Fi default gateway (obtained by ifconfig or ipconfig)
    ```

-   Provided that you have the ip address, you can then ssh with the following:
+   Provided that you have the IP address, you can then ssh with an alike command:
    ```bash
    ssh pi@192.168.0.120
    ```

    Note that you will first have to wait like 30 seconds after bootup before searching for IP or ssh-ing into Raspberry Pi.